 - If you have hermitted for some time you may not have anyone to do anything with in this case: a) volunteer somewhere with flexible hours to be around people or get to know them. b) join a group like a book club, or if there isn’t one, start one.
 There are usually clubs for various different things.
 Things you might want to try.
 It can be difficult in smaller areas.
 Where I live in a smaller city there is not as much, for example.
 So more likely, in rural areas for people to create a club and meet in the nearest town or small city.
 I remember I went to a writing club in a town and there were about 8 of us in it, but it was fantastic. c) try local places that may have game nights like at coffee shops… they play an assortment of games you can get involved in, in groups.
 Or start such a club.

 As an introvert and someone with depression who self-isolates, I know this is a hard feat to manage.
 As an introvert, I am happy if I get out and about once or twice a month, though.
 I am rarely lonely.
 As someone with depression, I understand I do need to do it once or twice a month for the boost to my mood.
 There is no firm line on this though.
 You may need more socialization time or less.
 Extroverts obviously want more as this makes them feel energized, instead of rather tires.
-So it is important to an extrovert to find ways to connect to people even with health issues.
+So it is important to an extrovert to find ways to connect with people even with health issues.
 Less likely they disconnect as much as an introvert.
 But when an extrovert self-isolates they are more likely to feel disconnected from it.
 An introverted is lulled into isolation because we are not lonely by ourselves.
 It takes time for isolation to kick in.